 I am a literary consultant with extensive experience in assessing the interests of journal and press editors in the literary market.
-I work privately with writers, meet with them at conferences, and give publishing talks, and classes.
-I like to find connections, to figure out what is shared and not, for the benefit of knowledge, and ease of interaction.
 This monthly newsletter is another way to meet with you, and to teach you what I know: how to analyze the style and subject interests represented at literary journals so that you can decide whether you have any writing to submit.

-I have taught this widely for over 25 years to writers of poetry, fiction, and creative nonfiction, whether in private tutorials, or other venues, such as Bread Loaf Writers Conference, Marin Poetry Center, Adirondack Center for Writing, Emerson College, The New School, and Hudson Valley Writers Center.
-Writers I’ve worked with have published in About Place, AGNI, Cream City Review, The Ekphrastic Review, The Hudson Review, Kenyon Review, Molecule: A Tiny Lit Mag, Naugatuck River Review, One Art, Poetry, Right Hand Pointing, Streetlight and many others.
+I have taught this widely to creative writers, at Bread Loaf Writers Conference, Marin Poetry Center, Emerson College, The New School, Adirondack Center for Writing, Poets & Writers, Inc, and Hudson Valley Writers Center, among others.
+Writers I’ve worked with have published in About Place, AGNI, The Hudson Review, Kenyon Review, Molecule: A Tiny Lit Mag, Naugatuck River Review, One Art, Poetry, Right Hand Pointing, Streetlight, and others.

-I am a published writer, too, primarily of poetry, occasionally of fiction, publishing essays, and creative nonfiction.
-My second full-length poetry collection, Captive, is forthcoming from Saddle Road Press, in October 2023.
-Since summer of 2020, I am also one of the poetry editors at The Westchester Review.
+I am a published writer.
+I am also one of the poetry editors at The Westchester Review.
 I know that finding journals and choosing work can seem complicated, but there are some clear passages with easy decisions.

 SUBSCRIBE & SAVE